2025–26 Texas Longhorns men's basketball team

-The 2025–26 Texas Longhorns men's basketball team represents the University of Texas at Austin in the 2025–26 NCAA Division I men's basketball season.
-They play their home games at the Moody Center in Austin, Texas, as second-year members of the Southeastern Conference.
-The Longhorns are led by first-year head coach Sean Miller.
+The 2025–26 Texas Longhorns men's basketball team represented the University of Texas at Austin in the 2025–26 NCAA Division I men's basketball season.
+They played their home games at the Moody Center in Austin, Texas, as second-year members of the Southeastern Conference.
+The Longhorns were led by first-year head coach Sean Miller.

 Previous season

 The Longhorns finished the 2024–25 season 19–16, 6–12 in SEC play to finish in a tie for 13th place.
 As the No. 13 seed in the SEC tournament, they defeated Vanderbilt and Texas A&M before losing to Tennessee in the quarterfinals.
 They received an at-large bid to the NCAA tournament as a No. 11 seed in the Midwest region.
-There they lost to Xavier in the First Four.
+There, they lost to Xavier in the First Four.

 On March 23, 2025, the school fired head coach Rodney Terry.
 The next day, the school named Xavier head coach Sean Miller the team's new coach.

-The season marked the first season for Texas as members of the Southeastern Conference.